linner-a/nature-guide-company/README.md

 # nature-guide-company
-A company website for a "Natours", a nature guides company - Advanced responsive webdesign using CSS and Sass
+A fully responsive website created with CSS and Sass.

+Created in connection with the course "Advanced CSS and Sass", given on Udemy by Jonas Schmedtmann.